Investors look to 2008 for guidance on when to jump back in

 From the 2008 trough there followed a decade of stunning gains that added more than $25 trillion to global equity value.

-“(The market) won’t need to see a peak in U.S. (Covid) cases, it just needs to see some confirmation of the path and it needs to be happy with the path,” Sheets said.
+“(The market) won’t need to see a peak in U.S. (Covid) cases, it just needs to see some confirmation of the path and it nees to be happy with the path,” Sheets said.

 But so far he remains underweight credit and has only marginally upped equity exposure.